Mercer County Criminal Defense Lawyers

 Uncertainty is perhaps the most worrying aspect of facing criminal charges in Mercer County so understanding the basics is an essential first step.
 Felonies, which are the most serious charges, are commonly referred to as indictable offenses.
 They are prosecuted by the Mercer County Prosecutor’s Office and heard in Mercer County Superior Court in Trenton.

-At Clark & Clark we’ve handled many violent felonies such as:
+At Clark, Clark & Noonan, LLC. we’ve handled many violent felonies such as:

 - Aggravated Assault